Massanutten Mountain Trails 100 Mile Run

 Printing: This page is designed for printing.
 The heading above, the footer at the end, and this box will not print.
 The font will change to 11 point serif.
 You might want to do PRINT PREVIEW to see what it will look like before wasting a lot of paper.
 You can fiddle with the margins in PAGE SET UP.
 These instructions will take about five pages of letter-size paper to print.
-They are now up to date for 2013.

 Bring these instructions with you.
 They will be in short supply, if available at all, at the event.

 While crews are welcome at the MMT, they can cause congestion and related problems.
 Crews must comply with the provisions on this page.
 Race management reserves the right to take action on violations of these provisions ranging from a warning, to exclusion of the crew from an aid stations or all aid stations, and finally to disqualification of the runner whom the crew is supporting.

 Bug repellant: Don't forget it.
 You will be around grass, weeds, and woods both at the aid stations and the start/finish.
 Be particularly careful of ticks.

 Crews are permitted at the aid stations listed below.
 Crews and pacers may only meet their runners within 200 feet of a designated aid station.
 The one exception is the 211E Parking Area.

 Crews may not meet runners at other places on the course due to limited parking, access, and safety.

 There are special parking rules for the Visitors' Center and Picnic Area aid stations and the checkpoint at the crossing of Route US 211.

 Among other things, your crew and pacer may have only one vehicle (they may not have separate cars) and must have a parking pass for that vehicle that will be issued at runner check in.